Physicians · Remote · AI Training

 Expand any role for the full description, a quick fit check, and an application link.
 All roles are via ACJ — Sean Key will be recorded as your referrer.

 The Mercor Physician Expert Network connects licensed physicians with AI labs and companies that need medical expertise for training and evaluation projects.
-This is an open application for future contract opportunities matching your background and interests.
+This is an open application for future contract opportunities matching your background.
 Once you complete your profile and pass the AI interview, you’ll be eligible for relevant projects on a rolling basis.
-Projects involve training and evaluating AI models in medicine, creating tasks based on real-world scenarios, and providing domain-specific feedback.

 What the work involves